slamlixiaodong/robonetsim-docker/README.md

 # Docker settings for RoboNetSim

+[RoboNetSim](http://www.giannidicaro.com/robonetsim.html) is a framework to integrate robot and network simulators.
-This repository contains files for docker to run [RoboNetSim](http://www.giannidicaro.com/robonetsim.html).
+This repository contains files for docker to compile and run the integrated simulators in the preferred environment of Ubuntu 14.04.
 The Dockerfile is based on [EduardoFF's repository](https://github.com/EduardoFF/RoboNetSim) with minor modifications.

 Recommended environment: